-In situations like Arcadia, it may be that the rules do not stipulate who has the power to determine which index applies.
+In cases like Arcadia, it may be that the rules do not stipulate who has the power to determine which index applies.

-In Arcadia, the Court considered the rules of the scheme as a whole.
-Newey J observed that under the scheme rules, the principal employer could not alter any of the members’ benefits without the trustees’ consent.
-He went on to say that the trustees “…can be seen as natural spokesmen for the scheme…[which] suggest[s] that they were intended to be involved in any exercise of the power of selection”.
+In Arcadia, the Court considered the rules of the scheme as a whole, under which the principal employer could not alter any of the members’ benefits without the trustees’ consent.
+The Judge said that the trustees “…can be seen as natural spokesmen for the scheme…[which] suggest[s] that they were intended to be involved in any exercise of the power of selection”.

 The power of selection was, therefore, held to be vested in the principal employer and the trustees jointly.

-In Buckinghamshire and others v Barnardo’s and others (Barnardo’s), the schemes rules provided that, broadly, indexation and revaluation should be increased using the “prescribed rate”, which was defined as the lesser of 5 per cent and “the percentage rise in the Retail Prices Index (if any)...”.
+In Barnardo’s, the schemes rules provided that, broadly, indexation and revaluation should be increased using the “prescribed rate”, which was defined as the lesser of 5 per cent and “the percentage rise in the Retail Prices Index (if any)...”.

 “Retail Prices Index” was defined as the “General Index of Retail Prices or any replacement adopted by the Trustees without prejudicing Approval”.
 A second sentence expanded this definition and referred to the “replacement or re-basing” of the Retail Prices Index.